taogen-docs/resources-of-learning/#cs-foundations.md

 - Assembly Language for Intel-Based Computers (1998) by Kip Irvine
 - Assembly Language: Step-By-Step by Jeff Duntemann

-Compiler
+### Compiler

-- Code: The Hidden Language of Computer Hardware and Software (1999) by Charles Petzold
+Prime

+- How to Design Programs: An Introduction to Programming and Computing (2018) by Matthias Felleisen
+- The Little Schemer (4th, 1995) by Daniel P. Friedman

+Must Read

 - Structure and Interpretation of Computer Programs (2nd, 1996) by Harold Abelson (**SICP**)
 - Essentials of Programming Languages (2001) by Daniel P. Friedman, Mitchell Wand (**EOPL**)
 - Types and Programming Languages (2002) by Benjamin C. Pierce (**TAPL**)
 - Compilers: Principles, Techniques, and Tools (1986) by  Alfred V. Aho and Monica S. Lam (**龙书**)
 - Modern Compiler Implementation in C (2004) by Andrew W. Appel (**虎书**)
 - Advanced Compiler Design and Implementation (1997) by Steven Muchnick (**鲸书**)

+Some More

 - Engineering a Compiler (2003) by Keith Cooper and Linda Torczon
 - Parsing Techniques (2008) by Dick Grune, Ceriel J.H.
 Jacobs
 - 程序员的自我修养 (2009) by 俞甲子, 石凡, 潘爱民
-- The Elements of Computing Systems: Building a Modern Computer from First Principles (2005) by Noam Nisan, Shimon Schocken
 - Concepts, Techniques, and Models of Computer Programming by Peter Van Roy, Seif Haridi

 ### Operating System